PAST2212/domainthreat/README.md

 2. Put common word collisions into this TXT file "User Input/blacklist_keywords.txt" line per line you want to exclude from the results to reduce false positives.
 -  e.g. blacklist "lotto" if you monitor keyword "otto", e.g. blacklist "amazonas" if you want to monitor "amazon", e.g. blacklist "intuitive" if you want to monitor "tui" ...

 3. Put commonly used words into this TXT file "User Input/topic_keywords.txt" line per line that are describing your brands, industry, brand names, products on websites.
 These keywords will be used for searching / matching in source codes of webistes.
-Default language is english for performing automated translation operations from HTML Title, Description and Keywords Tag via different translators.
+Default and **normalized** language is english for performing automated translation operations from HTML Title, Description and Keywords Tag via different translators.
 -  e.g. Keyword "fashion" for a fashion company, e.g. "sneaker" for shoe company, e.g. "Zero Sugar" for Coca Cola Inc., e.g. "travel" for travel company...

 4. Put your brand names into this TXT file "User Input/unique_brand_names.txt" line per line for monitoring operations (e.g. "tui").
 These keywords will be used for searching / matching in sources codes on websites which neither contain your brand names in domain name nor are similar registered to them (e.g. usa-holiday.net).
 Some "TUI" Names are listed per default.